Winter bookings are now open!

-Check out some of our providers from 2023
+Check out some of our providers from previous years

-The Big Norfolk Holiday Fun programme is a fantastic way to encourage children and young people to try new things whilst keeping their brains and bodies stimulated over the school holidays.
-All children taking part will also receive a nutritious free meal as part of the offer.
-Check out some of our providers below.
+The Big Norfolk Holiday Fun programme has been a fantastic way to encourage children and young people to try new things whilst keeping their brains and bodies stimulated over the school holidays.
+All children taking part also received a nutritious free meal as part of the offer.
+Check out some of our providers from over the years below.

 Frequently Asked Questions